5 easy steps to waste less food

 Make pestos

 You know that half-full bag of spinach and stray sprigs of basil, coriander and parsley that have gone all wilted in the fridge?
 Whizz them up in a blender with nuts, garlic, olive oil and grated hard cheese to make a punchy pesto.
+You can also use carrot tops or kale to make pesto.
 How’s that for a fridge-forage dinner?

 The TASTE team is a happy bunch of keen cooks and writers, always on the look out for the next food trend or the next piece of cake.